Trump flips script on Dem outrage over comments on foreign dirt

 The president was fighting back amid the backlash over his interview with ABC News on Wednesday, where Trump was asked what he would do if a foreign power offered dirt on his 2020 opponent.
 "I think I'd want to hear it," Trump said, adding, "There's nothing wrong with listening."

-The comments revived calls from 2020 Democratic presidential for Congress to begin impeachment proceedings against Trump, including from Sens.
+The comments revived calls from 2020 Democratic presidential candidates for Congress to begin impeachment proceedings against Trump, including from Sens.
 Elizabeth Warren, Bernie Sanders and Kirsten Gillibrand and former Rep. Beto O'Rourke.

+House Speaker Nancy Pelosi, D-Calif., on Thursday told reporters the remarks were a clear indication that Trump "does not know right from wrong."

+"It's so against any sense of decency.
+There is a sense of decency about fruit from the forbidden tree," Pelosi said.
+"Everybody in this country should be totally appalled by what he said last night ... so totally unethical, that he doesn't even realize."

 But in tweets Thursday, Trump tried to turn the tables on prominent Democratic lawmakers.